Phenomenologically viable gravitational theory based on a preferred foliation without extra modes

-\paragraph{The kinetic-conformal Ho\v{r}ava theory is contained.} The two differences between the kcH-theory \cite{Bellorin:2013zbp} and the theory we have just defined, provided that the same potential $\mathcal{V}$ is used in both cases, are that the latter has the $\omega \pi^2$ term in $\mathcal{H}_0$ and $\mathcal{H}$ and that it has the Laplacian operator acting on the $\phi^{1,2}$ constraints.
-Instead, the kcH-theory has the two constraints
+where $\mathcal{U}$ and $\mathcal{W}$ are defined in (\ref{uderivative}) and (\ref{wderivative}).
+Thus, the two differences between the kcH-theory and the theory we have in this paper, provided that the same potential $\mathcal{V}$ is used in both cases, are that the latter has the $\omega \pi^2$ term in $\mathcal{H}_0$ and $\mathcal{H}$ and that it has the Laplacian operator acting on the $\phi^{1,2}$ constraints.
 The momentum constraint $\mathcal{H}^i$ is shared by both theories exactly in the same form due to the FDiff symmetry.

-Thus, any solution of the full set of constraints of the kcH-theory is evidently a solution of the full set of the constraints of this theory since conditions (\ref{kchconstraints}) imply $\phi^{1,2} = 0$ and the $\omega \pi^2$ term disappears in $\mathcal{H}$ due also to $\pi = 0$.
-Moreover, the canonical evolution equations of the kcH-theory, together with its constraints, imply the canonical evolution equations of this theory.
-We omit the proof here due to limitations of space, but we comment that this is easy to see in terms of variations of the action.
-For example, if we vary $\delta_g ( B_1 \nabla^2 \pi )$, then all the terms that do not come directly from $\delta_g \pi$ are zero since $\pi = 0$.
-The ones that come from $\delta_g \pi$ are the same of the kcH-theory since this is the right variation in that theory.
-In addition, any contribution of the $\omega \pi^2$ term to the evolution equations vanishes due to $\pi = 0$.
+It turns out that any solution of the full set of constraints of the kcH-theory is a solution of the full set of the constraints of the theory we present here since conditions $\tilde{\phi}^{1,2} = 0$ imply $\phi^{1,2} = 0$, and $\tilde{\mathcal{H}}$ becomes equal to $\mathcal{H}$ due to the $\tilde{\phi}^1 = \pi = 0$ condition.
+Moreover, the canonical evolution equations of the kcH-theory, combined with its constraints, imply the canonical evolution equations of the theory we present here.
+This is easy to see in terms of variations of the action.
+First, any contribution of the $\omega \pi^2$ term to the evolution equations vanishes if the constraint $\tilde{\phi}^1 = \pi = 0$ of the kcH-theory is satisfied.
+Second, the variations of the $\phi^{1,2}$ constraints have the schematic form (varying the metric, for example)

+with the quantity $\mathcal{E}$ defined in (\ref{e}).
+If the constraints of the kcH-theory are satisfied, the terms $B_1 (\delta \nabla^2) \pi$ and $B_2 N^{-1} (\delta \nabla^2) \mathcal{E}$ are zero due to $\tilde{\phi}^{1,2}=0$.
+The terms $B_1 \nabla^2 \delta \pi$ and $B_2 N^{-1} \nabla^2 \delta \mathcal{E}$, after integration by parts, are equivalent to varying the $\tilde{\phi}^1$ and $\tilde{\phi}^2$ constraints of the kcH-theory accompained by the Lagrange multipliers $\nabla^2 B_1$ and $ \nabla^2 (B_2/N)$ respectively.
+Thus, if the constraints of the kcH-theory are satisfied, then the equations of motion of the kcH-theory are equal to the ones of this theory, after the appropiate redefinition of the Lagrange multipliers.
 Summarizing, we have that the constraints and the canonical equations of motion of this theory are implied by the constraints and the canonical equations of motion of the kcH-theory.
-Therefore, any solution of the kcH-theory is a solution of this theory.
+Therefore, any solution of the kcH-theory is a solution of this theory -all the dynamics of the kcH-theory is contained in the theory we present here.
 The new thing is that the converse is not true in general, this theory admits more solutions.